lscholte/DatabaseVisualizer/README.md

 4. Once that finishes, run `node index.js`
 5. The console should show a message that it is listening on port 3000, go to <http://localhost:3000/> and verify that you can see the test page.

+Note, to run app on a different port, add a command line argument for the port you want.
+For instance, `node index.js 80` would run the app on port 80.

 ## DB Setup

 1. Ensure that MySQL is installed and functional on your local machine (the mechanism for this differs by OS).